Anti-CAA stir continues in Kerala; Black flags waved at Muraleedharan

 However, the union minister later told reporters that the Centre has no plans to implement the National Register for Citizens (NRC) in any part of the country other than Assam.

 "The Centre is implementing the NRC in Assam as the Supreme Court has ordered to do so.
-No discussion has been held so far to implement it in any other parts of the country... and the government has no plan for that," Muraleedharan saId.
+No discussion has been held so far to implement it in any other parts of the country... and the government has no plan for that," Muraleedharan said.

 When asked about the police actions, including firing against the protesters, the minister said it was natural that such things would happen when there was violence.

-Earlier in the day, three activists of the Youth Congress waved black flags at Karanataka Chief Minister, B S Yeddiyurappa, as he arrived at the Thiruvananthapuram airport to board a flight to Kannur.
+Earlier in the day, three activists of the Youth Congress waved black flags at Karanataka Chief Minister, B S Yediyurappa, as he arrived at the Thiruvananthapuram airport to board a flight to Kannur.

 He arrived at the state capital last evening to offer prayers at the Sree Padmanabhaswamy Temple here.